 Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
 Specify the controls that are employed to ensure that payments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 each waiver service for w нісп раутені тау be made to relatives/legal guardians.
-0 0 rdians may be paid for providing waiver services whenever the relative/legal guardian is le services as specified in Appendix C-1/C-3. qualified to provid
+Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.